Adobe Express vs Canva (2023) — Which is Better?

 What are Adobe Express and Canva?

-Canva and Adobe Express are user-friendly, web-based graphic design tools that aim to let you create stunning visual designs no matter how much graphic design experience you have.
+Canva and Adobe Express are both user-friendly, web-based graphic design tools that aim to let you create stunning visual designs no matter how much graphic design experience you have.

 Both platforms can be used to create a wide range of assets — logos, banners, social media graphics, simple videos, email signatures, YouTube thumbnails, digital art etc. — and a large number of customizable templates and stock images is provided to help you make your designs really pop.

-The Adobe Express dashboard.
+Adobe Express

 The Adobe Express dashboard